skalavala/Multi-Room-Audio-Centralized-Audio-for-Home/README.md

 # Wireless Multi-Room Audio System For Home

-I have always wanted to have a centralized audio system for my home, since my home is not currently wired for that, I decided to maky my own centralized audio system using nothing but Raspberry Pi's and some {cheap} bluetooth speakers from amazon and leverage any old speakers lying at home that can be plugged into a 3.5mm audio jack.
-I documented all the steps here, for those who want to do the same.
+I have always wanted to have a centralized audio system for my home.
+Since my home is currently not wired for that, I decided to maky my own "wireless" centralized audio system using nothing but Raspberry Pi's and some {cheap} bluetooth speakers from amazon and leverage any old speakers lying at home that can be plugged into a 3.5mm audio jack.
+It works great, and I enjoy the whole house music system thoroughl.
+I documented all the steps that I did at my home, hoping it will come in handy for others who is thinking of doing the same.

+## Software Components
 I use Mopidy, Snapcast server and client software(s) to achieve this functionality.
 The Mopidy is just a media player, and the output of the mopidy is directed to a pipe, where the Snapcast server is listening to.
 When any audio/music content is streamed to that pipe, Snapcast server receives the media, and broascasts to all of it's clients (snapcast clients) accordingly.

+If you are not familiar with Mopidy, I highly recommend you to read all about it here --> [Mopidy Docs](https://docs.mopidy.com/en/latest/) or [Mopidy Home Page](https://www.mopidy.com/)

 The ideal set up would be to install Mopidy, Snapcast Server and Snapcast client on one Raspberry Pi, and use other Raspberry Pis as clients - where it will only have Snapclient software running on it.